Book Title: Why Nations Fail- The Origins Of Power, Prosperity & Poverty

-Why Nations Fail is a tome in every respect encompassing thousands of years of development of the society & how it gave birth to inequality for many & prosperity for the few.
+Why Nations Fail is a tome encompassing thousands of years of development of the society & how it gave birth to inequality for many & prosperity for the few.
 In their quest to answer why some nations fail & others prosper, the authors begin by debunking myths surrounding the success of the nations of the West.
-The book reminds us about the theories in vogue that claim to explain the failure of nations like the ideas that “only temperate nations i.e. those beyond the two tropics can only succeed” & others where it’s believed that “nations fail because their leaders are ill-adviced thus, better counsel at crucial junctures can change the fate of countries grappling with poverty”.
+The book reminds us about the theories in vogue that claim to explain the failure of nations like the ideas that “only temperate nations succeed” & others where it’s believed that “nations fail because their leaders are ill-advised thus, better counsel at crucial junctures can change the fate of countries grappling with poverty”.

 The book then, tries to decimate such popular theories by proposing an alternate explanation to poverty & prosperity wherein nations fail not because of their geography, culture or ill-advised leaders but, because these societies & nations are mired deep in “extractive” institutions.
 The institutions of these nations regulating its society, economy & polity are designed such as to maintain the stranglehold of the elites & ensure that the masses toil for the benefit of the few.
 Through multiple examples across Africa, Asia & Latin America the authors reinforce the idea that extractive institutions spell doom for any nation, for instance, nations like Sierra Leone, Zimbabwe, Congo & North Korea with their varying geographies & culture failed because of an elaborate set-up of extractive institutions which they either inherited as a result of their colonial past or were imposed on them following wars & revolution.

-The book builds on the working of such elaborate extractive set-up where “creative destruction” i.e. new ideas & innovation are never permitted for they can easily upset the balance of power which has artificially been made to favor the ruling clique.
+The book builds on the working of such elaborate extractive set-up where “creative destruction” i.e. innovations that can easily upset the balance of power is frowned upon.
 The Ottomans who ruled supreme across modern day Turkey, Mid-East, Balkans & North Africa during the early modern history outlawed the use of printing press throughout their empire for the fear that it’s the source of “subversive” ideas.

 Rightly so, printing press invented in the 15th century allowed rapid proliferation of books across Europe.
 It was probably the first instance in the history of humanity that books were so easily mass produced & were accessible to a larger section of the society.
 Ideas, experiences & stories originating from disconnected places could easily travel the world.
 Stories of revolution from England; the Glorious Revolution of 1688 where the English parliament effectively deposed a reigning monarch, James II or later the French revolution of 1790’s that led to the establishment of a republic proscribing the monarchy & decreeing everyone’s equality before the law could easily travel far & wide.
 The rulers of the Ottoman lands knew well that vivid stories of such revolutions unfolding in Western Europe could someday inspire its own disgruntled subjects & hence, printing press was never allowed.

-According to the authors, it wasn’t some ingenuity on the part of the Europeans that set them on a path of prosperity.
-It was the way institutions devolved overtime first limited the arbitrary powers of monarchy slowly inching towards more inclusive representation in form of constitutional monarchy & finally full-fledged republic nation-states that set them apart.
+According to the authors, it was the way institutions devolved across Europe first limiting the arbitrary powers of monarchy slowly inching towards more inclusive representation in form of constitutional monarchy & finally full-fledged republic nation-states that set them apart.